Averitt Express Truck Accident Attorneys

 The culture of hard-driving is killing motorists and commercial drivers alike.
 Statistically, more than 5,000 people will die this year in trucking accidents, and more than 700 of them will be truckers.
 Thousands more will be injured.
 Our Averitt Express truck accident lawyers want to change that.

-How to Afford Recovery After an Averitt Express Truck Accident
+How to Afford Recovery After an Averitt Express Accident

 Arnold & Itkin LLP has secured billions of dollars in verdicts and settlements for the victims of negligence and carelessness.
 We've represented commuter motorists and commercial drivers alike, holding carriers responsible for the injuries and wrongful death caused by their practices.

 Trucking companies deploy teams of attorneys and investigators after accidents.
 Why?
 To gather the evidence in their favor, protect themselves from liability, and force victims to pay for their own medical care and recovery.
 Our truck accident attorneys want to level the playing field.
-We utilize our own investigators and adjusters on behalf of crash victims—giving them the same resources as large shipping companies.
+We utilize our own investigators and adjusters—giving our clients the same resources as large shipping companies.

 Our results have ensured that clients have enough to:

 Arnold & Itkin covers the cost of every case from start to finish—no client of ours has ever paid a cent out of pocket.
 We work to make sure every client focuses on healing and moving forward.
 Meanwhile, our team works to investigate your accident and build an airtight case against those responsible.
 Our clients only pay if they win.
 Otherwise, our firm pays for all the expenses of investigation and trial.

 It begins with a free consultation.
 Review your options with an Averitt Express trucking accident lawyer—call (888) 493-1629!